Do you want to create a Net Promoter Score (NPS) survey in WordPress?

 Here is how it works.

-It is based on a single question, ‘How likely is it that you would recommend our company/product/service to a friend or colleague?’.
+It is based on a single question, ‘How likely are you to recommend our company/product/service to a friend or colleague?’

 The answer is provided on a scale of 0 to 10.